Veterans Disability Compensation

 The U.S. Department of Veterans Affairs (VA) pays monthly Veterans Disability Compensation to Veterans who have a service-connected disability.
 The Veteran must have been discharged under conditions other than dishonorable, and the disability must not have resulted from the Veteran's willful misconduct.
 Compensation may be paid for disability as the result of any disease or injury incurred or aggravated by federal active service or any period of active duty for training.
 Compensation may also be paid for a disability incurred by injury or covered disease - cerebrovascular accident (stroke), myocardial infarction, or cardiac arrest - incurred during inactive duty for training (drilling).

-Army National Guard Soldiers and their Families may be eligible for Veterans Disability Compensation under the below circumstances:
+Veterans of the National Guard and their Families may be eligible for Veterans Disability Compensation under the below circumstances:

 Disabled Veterans may also be entitled to: